 Courses in pedagogy of teaching subjects are offered in Chemistry among other school subjects.
 The purpose of the courses in pedagogy is to introduce students to the theoretical and practical aspects of teaching as a subject.
 Teaching in each subject is shared by a team of full-time members of the School and part-time staff, some of whom are also practising teachers, and one of whom will coordinate each subject.
 Students must choose two pedagogy subjects, a major and a minor.
 The major subject is the subject for which the student applied.
 The second (minor) subject should be chosen from a range of possible subjects that do not clash with the student's major on the course timetable.
 The minor pedagogy course will not be assessed and you will not be supervised if you teach that subject.
 Science and Modern Languages count as double pedagogy subjects.
-Majors in these subjects as minor must also have a major.

-Each pedagogy team aims, in its own way, to develop in students:
+Majors in these subjects do not have to choose a minor pedagogy programme.
+However, students taking either these subjects minor also must have major. of as а Each pedagogy team aims, in its own way, to develop in students: